microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 There are several types of measurements you can perform on an $n$-qubit system ($n>1$):

 - Measuring all the qubits simultaneously in an orthogonal basis ($2^n$ possible outcomes).
-As we shall see below, this is a direct generalization of orthogonal basis measurements done in single-qubit systems introduced in the previous tutorial.
+As we shall see below, this is a direct generalization of orthogonal basis measurements done in single-qubit systems introduced in the previous Kata.
 - Partial measurement: measuring $m$ qubits out of $n$, for $m<n$ ($2^m$ possible outcomes).
 Partial measurements involve a partial collapse of the system's wave function, since only some of the qubits are measured.
 - Joint measurement: measuring a joint property of all $n$ qubits ($2$ possible outcomes).